How to Fix Mac Not Booting into Recovery Mode

 Mac Won’t Boot Into Recovery Mode: Simple Steps to Fix It

-There are several ways to make your Mac boot into recovery mode.
+There are several ways to get your Mac boot into recovery mode.
 You will find the different methods, along with their sets of steps, below:

 Method 1: Running the Time Machine Back-Up

-If you’ve previously backed up your Mac using Time Machine, this method could be your savior.
+If you’ve previously backed up your Mac using Time Machine, this method could be your saviour.
 Follow these steps to boot your Mac into recovery mode through Time Machine Back-Up:

 1. Power down your Mac and connect the Time Machine backup disk (external storage device with backups).